Frequently Asked Questions

 What can I donate?

-Couches, tables, chairs, dressers and other furniture
+Couches, tables, chairs, dressers and other furniture in good condition

 Most small sporting goods

 Books, movies, and bookcases